 Text by Kenzo Tange Architects

 Built for the 1964 Summer Olympic Games in Tokyo, Japan, the Yoyogi National Gymnasium has become an architectural icon for its distinctive design.
-Designed by one of Japan’s most famous modernist architects, Kenzo Tange, the gymnasium hybridizes Western modernist aesthetics and traditional Japanese architecture.
+The gymnasium hybridizes Western modernist aesthetics and traditional Japanese architecture.

-Tange’s innovative structural design creates dramatic sweeping curves that appear to effortlessly drape from two large, central supporting cables.
+Tange’s innovative structural design makes dramatic sweeping curves appear to drape from two large, central supporting cables effortlessly.
 Its dynamically suspended roof and rough materials form one of the most iconic building profiles globally.

 Sitting within one of the largest parks in the metropolitan region of Tokyo, Tange uses the context as a way in which to integrate his building into the landscape.
-The subtle curves of the structural cables, the sweeping roof plane, and the curving concrete base seem to emerge from the site appearing as one integrated entity.
+The subtle curves of the structural cables, the sweeping roof plane, and the curving concrete base seem to emerge from the site as one integrated entity.

-The gymnasium is the larger of two arenas for the 1964 Summer Olympic Games, both designed by Tange and employ similar structural principles and aesthetics.
+The gymnasium is the larger of two arenas for the 1964 Summer Olympic Games, both designed by Tange and employing similar structural principles and aesthetics.

 The smaller pavilion, which holds approximately 5,300 people, is used for various small Olympic events.
 In contrast, the national gymnasium was designed to be occupied by 10,500 people, primarily for the Olympic swimming and diving competitions.
 However, it could be transformed into a space to accommodate larger basketball and ice hockey events.

 Two large steel cables are supported between two structural towers and anchored into concrete supports on the ground.
-The suspended cables form a tensile tent-like roofing structure; a series of pre-stressed cables are suspended from the two main cables that drape toward the concrete structure that creates the gymnasium base and provides the necessary structure for the seating within the stadium.
+The suspended cables form a tensile tent-like roofing structure; a series of pre-stressed wires are suspended from the two main lines that drape toward the concrete structure that creates the gymnasium base and provides the necessary structure for seating within the stadium.